Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 5-5 against the spread and 7-3 overall over their last 10 contests.
+- The Nuggets have a 6-4 record against the spread while going 8-2 overall over their last 10 contests.

-- In their past 10 games, the Nuggets have hit the over five times.
+- The Nuggets have hit the over in four of their last 10 games.

-- Denver has covered the spread in a higher percentage of its home games than away games.
-It has covered 25 times in 41 opportunities at home, and it has covered 20 times in 41 opportunities in away games.
+- Against the spread, Denver has fared better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

-- The Nuggets score 115.8 points per game, six more points than the 109.8 the Heat allow.
+- The Nuggets score 115.8 points per game, six more points than the 109.8 the Heat give up.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.